faaabi93/mooc/README.md

 | [Part 5](https://java-programming.mooc.fi/part-5) | Learning OOP, Overloading (functions/constructors), primitive & reference variables |
 | [Part 6](https://java-programming.mooc.fi/part-6) | Objects in lists / lists as part of objects, Separating UI & logic, Testing Intro, complex programs |
 | [Part 7](https://java-programming.mooc.fi/part-7) | Programming paradigms, Algorithms, Larger Programming Exercises |

+## Notes
+Sometimes the exercises only contained a single file.
+For better readability I copied the files into an directory containing all the files of the respective parts.
+This is the reason IDEs show errors, when "running" a file.